 Next, you’ll want to start networking with other sellers.
 That means liking and sharing other people’s listing who may have a similar audience to yours.
 Make sure that you also follow them, as this generally encourages people to reciprocate.
 Your network will build little by little but will help you generate more sales.

 Finally, Poshmark has its own in-app networking events: Posh Parties.
 Posh parties are promotions that occur several times a day.
 They are focused on just one type of clothing, say plus-sized, men’s, or denim.
 As a seller, stay on the lookout, and when a Posh Party corresponds to one of the items you’re selling, jump right in!
 Although Posh Parties require you to stay active on the app, they also provide some of the best return on investment as they generally generate a lot of interest for your listings.

 Poshmark not only allows bargaining, but it also encourages it.
-Users will rarely purchase your item at the price which you listed, but instead will send you a personalized offer for a lesser amount.
+Users will rarely purchase your item at the price you listed, but instead will send you a personalized offer for a lesser amount.
 This is all part of a game and can be a fun way to interact with your audience once you get into it.
-Simply remember to sell your items for a bit more money than you are expecting to see them go, and don’t feel like you have to accept every offer that comes your way.
+Remember to sell your items for a bit more money than you expect to see them go, and don’t feel like you have to accept every offer that comes your way.
 If you know your item is worth more, don’t undersell it.
 A better offer will come in time.

 Users also have the possibility of sending you an offer for a ‘bundle.’
 A bundle means that they would like to purchase more than one of your listings, say two dresses, a hat, and a pair of shoes.
 Since they want to buy more than one item, they’re also expecting to get a better price for the deal.
-In a lot of cases, and especially if you are keen to sell your items fast, it can be a good idea to make advantageous offers to those willing to buy a few different things from you.
+In many cases, and especially if you are keen to sell your items fast, it can be a good idea to make advantageous offers to those willing to buy a few different things from you.